Wishaw F.C.: Recent history

 Beginning in the late 1960s, Wishaw suffered a prolonged period in the junior football 'wilderness' during which the club not only lost its home ground and most of its support base but also came close to folding completely on several occasions.
 The club's home town suffered significantly from the 1970s onwards with very high rates of unemployment following the demise of traditional industries locally particularly that of steel making and heavy engineering.
 Eventually a small group of enthusiastic volunteers took over the running of the club in the early part of the current century and despite very restricted budgets, slow but steady progress was made in rebuilding the club on and off the pitch.

-After moving to a new home at The Beltane, Wishaw finally secured promotion out of the bottom tier of the S.J.F.A.
-West Region in season 2013/14 under then manager John McKeown who left the club shortly thereafter to take over as manager of Cumnock Juniors.
-The club moved quickly to secure a replacement and from October 2014 until August 2017 were managed by former Dunfermline Athletic midfielder, Chris McGroarty.
+After relocating to The Beltane in Wishaw, the club secured promotion from the bottom tier of the Scottish Junior Football Association (SJFA) West Region during the 2013–14 season under manager John McKeown.
+Following the season, McKeown left to become manager of Cumnock Juniors.
+In October 2014, former Dunfermline Athletic midfielder Chris McGroarty was appointed as his successor.

-Despite losing several key players, Chris was successful not only in keeping the club in the 1st Division in his first season but also in building an attractive team which was to mount a serious challenge for further promotion in season 2015/16, only to miss out on this by a single point.
-The team started season 2016/17 well and having been drawn against Cumnock Juniors at home in the 1st Round of the Scottish Junior Cup then defeated the Premier League side by two goals to nil.
-However, the club failed to end the season in a promotion position.
+Despite the departure of several key players, McGroarty guided the club to safety in the First Division during his first season.
+In the 2015–16 season, Wishaw narrowly missed promotion, finishing one point short of the promotion places.
+During the 2016–17 season, the club recorded a 2–0 victory over Premier League side Cumnock Juniors in the first round of the Scottish Junior Cup.
+However, Wishaw again failed to secure promotion at the end of the season.

 In August 2017 Chris McGroarty and his assistant Glen Weir and coach Mark Daly left the club to join Kilsyth Rangers.
 Wishaw again moved quickly to appoint former professional footballer John Brogan as their new manager.
 Brogan played for Scottish senior clubs St Johnstone (where he was that club's record goal scorer), Hibernian and Hamilton Academicals and also had extensive appropriate managerial experience having managed several other Junior Football clubs.
 Brogan resigned in February 2018 and was replaced by former Hearts striker, Derek Holmes.
 Wishaw were then managed by Kieran McGuinness, assisted by Barry Fraser and Paul Finnigan until resigning in Dec 2019 citing other commitments.
 The club then moved quickly bringing back the former McGroarty, Daly, & Weir management team with Mark Daly taking the manager role.